There’s a Holiday for That: Excuses to Celebrate Every Day of the Year

 Ride Like the Wind Day (Aug 23)

 Some people hate random holidays.
 There will always be that one person on Facebook causing a stink because “Wasn’t it just National Dog Day yesterday??”
 No, that was International Puppy Day.
-Get it right or pay the price.
-(That’s my 1000th* 90’s reference on this blog – another moment worth celebrating.)
+So let’s calm down and just find a dog to hug, k?

 I love these random holidays though.
 Why shouldn’t we celebrate Siblings Day, Best Friends Day, National Juggling Day or Something on a Stick Day?
 Life is short, a little terrifying at times, and filled with reasons to be sad or angry or confused.
 They are important reasons too, and we should talk about them.
 But we should also take every last chance to celebrate that we can.